 Solid gold B61s aside, this is a good thing.
 It actually makes nuclear weapons somewhat easy to regulate.
 I know, I know — the history of trying to control the bomb isn’t usually cited as one of the great successes of our time, but think about how much harder it would be if you couldn’t spot bomb factories?
 If every university physics department could build one?
 If they were really something you could do, from scratch, in an old airstream trailer?

-Herman Kahn, the great tanker of unthinkable thought, has a bit about the relationship between cost and doomsday in his 1965 book On Escalation, which a someone in the audience of a talk I gave last month helpfully sent along to me:1
+Herman Kahn, the great thinker of unthinkable thoughts, has a bit about the relationship between cost and doomsday in his 1965 book On Escalation, which a someone in the audience of a talk I gave last month helpfully sent along to me:1

 Assume that it were possible to manufacture a “doomsday machine” from approximately $10 worth of available materials.
 While it might be “unthinkable” that the world would be destroyed by such a “doomsday machine,” it would also be almost inevitable.
 The only question would be: Is it a matter of minutes, hours, days, months, or years?
 About the only conceivable way of preventing such an outcome would be the imposition of a complete monopoly upon the relevant knowledge by some sort of disciplined absolutist power elite; and even then one doubts that the system would last.2